Zonos/amino/build-utils/css/README.md

 ## **Building process**

 ### Overview
 Main command for this is just `yarn build`.
-This would trigger the tests for the whole build application, typescript check and eslint check, also run `yarn build:theme` to generate css files that are based on the theme constant `theme.ts` or `_darkTheme.ts` in `build-utils/css/constants`.
+This would trigger the tests for the whole build application, typescript check and eslint check, also run `yarn build:theme` to generate css files that are based on the theme constant `theme.ts` or `_night.ts` in `build-utils/css/constants`.
-> **NOTE**: Because of running `'yarn build:theme'` will overwrite last capture with latest content, before you run a script, run `yarn test` first to make sure the current constant `theme.ts` and `_darkTheme.ts` in `build-utils/css/constants` doesn't have conflict with last theme capture.
+> **NOTE**: Because of running `'yarn build:theme'` will overwrite last capture with latest content, before you run a script, run `yarn test` first to make sure the current constant `theme.ts` and `_night.ts` in `build-utils/css/constants` doesn't have conflict with last theme capture.
 If there is conflict of last theme capture with current constant, resolve it either manually when you are not running `test` in `Watch mode`, or interactively by pressing `i` when you are running `test` in `Watch mode`.

 ### When you run the script, it will: